-Transcranial Doppler ultrasound imaging is an increasingly popular tool used to see blood flow inside the brain.
-Sharp Grossmont Hospital recently began offering this technology for patients at the bedside.
+Transcranial Doppler ultrasound imaging is a tool used to see blood flow inside the brain.
+Sharp Grossmont Hospital offers this technology for patients at the bedside.

 “Sharp Grossmont Hospital is one of a handful of accredited vascular labs in San Diego,” says Crissy Engfelt, lead vascular ultrasound technologist for Sharp Grossmont Hospital.
 “We are excited to add this innovation to our suite of tools to assess patients’ vascular health.”

 Depending on the case, transcranial Doppler ultrasound imaging can be used to monitor blood flow in the brain during surgeries, as well as diagnose or monitor certain patients with stroke, bleeding in the brain, constricted or tangled blood vessels, brain death, and other cranial conditions and diseases.